graphistry/graphistry-cli/docs/azure.md

 # Graphistry on Azure: Environment Setup Instructions

+**DEPRECATION WARNING**:

+We no longer recommend manually installing drivers via the original Graphistry-maintained bootstrap scripts.
+Instead, we now recommend using deep learning and RAPIDS base images.
+These instructions will be updated to reflect the emerging community best practices here.

+# Deprecated instructions

 Graphistry runs on Azure.
 This document describes initial Azure virtual machine environment setup.
 From here, proceed to the general Graphistry installation instructions linked below.

 The document assumes light familiarity with how to provision a standard CPU virtual machine in Azure.